drawable/fluss/examples/step1.md

 ### UI

-Now we're god to go for adding a todo.
+Now we're good to go for adding a todo.
 But we need a UI first.
 We'll use React-js for building the UI.
 I won't go into details on how React works.
-It's not too sophisticated but you should be familiar with the basic principles of React in order to follow.
+What we'll do is not too sophisticated but you should be familiar with the basic principles of React in order to follow.

 #### Basic html